My new cookbook Big Vegan Flavor is now available!

 The most comforting yet wholesome fall recipe.

-In addition, the handful of budget-friendly warm spices from ALDI give this soup extra comforting characteristics.
-Red pepper flakes add a subtle heat, cumin builds on the squash’s earthiness while highlighting another layer of warmth, and cinnamon brings out the natural sweetness.
+In addition, the warming spices give this soup extra comforting characteristics.
+Cumin builds on the squashโ€™s earthiness while highlighting another layer of warmth, cayenne pepper and white pepper bring a touch of heat, while nutmeg and ginger bring out its natural sweetness.

 Despite being cozy, it’s wholesome and vegan, gluten-free, soy-free, and nut-free.